Affiliate links on Android Authority may earn us a commission. Learn more.

 Durability and waterproofing should always be high concerns.
 There should never be worries about rain or puddle splashes seeping into electronics.
-For custom protection, you can use wraps or silicone sealant on parts that don’t have to fold or open.
+For custom water and dust protection, you can use wraps or silicone sealant on parts that don’t have to fold or open.
 One of the few stand-up scooters that’s certified waterproof (not just water-resistant) is the Emove Cruiser, which has an IPX6 rating.
 You’ll also want fenders to keep your clothes clean and protect components.

 Scooters with a plastic base should never go off-road, since they’re virtually guaranteed to crack open at some point.

 Bright lights and a horn are standard on many sit-down scooters, but not necessarily stand-up ones.
 People hoping to ride the latter at night or in traffic need to make them a priority, and add turn signals if they’re not integrated.
 All of these features can be added as aftermarket upgrades.